-PAYMENT, DRIVING SAFETY COURSE AND DEFERRED DISPOSITION BY MAIL: You may pay your fine, request deferred disposition or a driving safety course by mail.
-(Please note: Violations that occur on or after January 1, 2014 will be subject to a higher fine schedule as shown on these updated deferred disposition and driving safety course applications).
+PAYMENT, DRIVING SAFETY COURSE AND DEFERRED DISPOSITION BY MAIL: You may pay your fine, request deferred disposition or a driving safety course by mail using the applications at these links.
 Complete information was offered to you at the time you received a citation.
 To pay your fine, detach the plea of guilty or no contest at the bottom of the citation and mail it to the Pasadena Municipal Court at the address noted on the ticket.

 RESETTING YOUR COURT DATE: A court date may be reset one time without the Judge’s approval.
 To reset a court date, you must do so in person at the Municipal Court during business hours stated above during business hours stated above, but before your appearance date.
 On your appearance day, the case must be reset by the judge in court.

 APPEARANCE ON COURT DATE: If you have not previously appeared in writing or by attorney, paid or rescheduled, you are required to appear in court at the date and time stated on your ticket.

 PROPER ATTIRE REQUIRED: Shorts, tank tops, halter tops and flip flops are not permitted in Court.

 FAILURE TO APPEAR IN COURT: Failure to appear or failure to pay fines may result in 1.
 Denial of renewal of your Driver’s License; 2.
 Denial of your renewal of your vehicle registration; 3.
 The filing of an additional charge of failure to appear and the issuance of a warrant for your arrest.